 I’d never heard of Wowan until my husband told me we were pulling up stumps here for the night.
-‘Blink and you miss it’ Wowan has a pub, a couple of shops and a few houses.
+‘Blink and you miss it’ Wowan has a pub, a couple of shops and a sprinkling of houses.

 On arrival, we parked ourselves up at the bar of the Commercial Hotel, threw back a couple of rums and had a lengthy conversation with the young Irish lad working behind the bar.
 He’s been in Wowan a couple of months, biding his time to get another year on his visa, marvelling at the stark contrast between Wowan and Dublin.

 On our way to Wowan, we stopped in at Theodore, the town built on water.
 The town in 1923 was promised a dam across the Dawson River, lots of farms, a steady stream of people popping into Theodore for business and pleasure – but it never came to fruition.
-Explains why the town is pretty.
 The Visitors Centre manned by welcoming and helpful staff is a traveller’s godsend.

 Theodore is cattle, grain, cotton and mining country.
 Anglo American and Mitsui actively mine coking coal here and in nearby Moura.